 CIV ENV 202-0 The Health of the Biosphere Population processes in nature; role of human population growth; interactions between populations; major impacts of human populations on the environment.
+Taught with ENVR SCI 202; students may not earn credit for both courses.
 Prerequisite: MATH 224 or equivalent.

-CIV ENV 203-0 Energy and the Environment: The Automobile Integrated study of fundamental chemistry, industrial production, energy use, and public policy using the automobile as an example.
+CIV ENV 203-0 Energy and the Environment Introduction to the mitigation of environmental impacts and the science and engineering behind sustainable energy production.
+Taught with ENVR SCI 203; students may not earn credit for both courses.
 Prerequisites: MATH 224 or equivalent; CHEM 103, 172, or equivalent.

 CIV ENV 216-0 Mechanics of Materials I Analytical and experimental study of stresses and deformations and their application to the design of machine and structural elements subjected to static, dynamic, and repeated loads.
-Prerequisite: 212 or GEN ENG 205-2.
+Prerequisite: GEN ENG 205-2 or 206-2.